UnlyEd/next-right-now/guides/analytics/use-amplitude.md

 Instead, we use (and recommend) Amplitude.
 The world of analytics is huge, and isn't cheap.

-Amplitude allows to track events and users behaviour, who are two very different things, even if events are related to users.
+Amplitude allows tracking events and users behaviour, who are two very different things, even if events are related to users.

-It's simply the best one we've worked with over the past 2 years.
+It's simply the best one we've worked with since 2018.

 It's much more flexible than Google Analytics.
 Also, it plays much better with isomorphic apps and SPA.